 If this snippet of information has whetted your appetite to learn more about the Scots who fought Franco, head over to Youtube.
 A series of 10 short videos tells the full story.

 The story of the Scots who fought Franco was also turned into a stage play by John and Willie Maley.
-It can be seen from time to time in Glasgow, and a poor quality video of the original production can be watched on Youtube.
+Their father, James, was one of the Brigadistas and his story was recently told on the Glasgow Live website.
+The play can be seen from time to time in Glasgow, and a poor quality video of the original production can be watched on Youtube.

 War is a divisive subject.
 Whatever the rights, wrongs and horrors of conflicts, stories will always emerge which need telling.
 The Scots who fought Franco is certainly one of those stories.